Architecture Overview#

 TensorRT-RTX optimizes CNN, Diffusion, and Speech models expressed in ONNX or native C++ APIs, for running on NVIDIA RTX GPUs.
 Unlike the NVIDIA TensorRT Inference library, this library does not support other NVIDIA GPU platforms like Datacenter, Edge, or Embedded.

-TensorRT-RTX has a subset of APIs derived from TensorRT and shares the same namespace so that existing TensorRT applications for RTX devices can easily port to TensorRT-RTX just by linking to the new library.
-Detailed porting instructions are in the Porting section.
-Note that TensorRT-RTX APIs can diverge in the future.
+TensorRT-RTX has a subset of APIs derived from TensorRT and shares the same namespace, so existing TensorRT applications for RTX devices can port to TensorRT-RTX by linking to the new library.
+For detailed porting instructions, see the Porting section.
+TensorRT-RTX APIs can diverge in the future.

-TensorRT-RTX, as mentioned above, is the default execution provider in the Windows ML framework; its preview build can be downloaded from the Microsoft Store.
-Similarly, TensorRT-RTX is also available as an execution provider in ONNX-Runtime.
+TensorRT-RTX is the default execution provider in the Windows ML framework, which is generally available through the Microsoft Store.
+TensorRT-RTX is also available as an execution provider in ONNX Runtime.

-TensorRT-RTX works with quantized ONNX models exported by TensorRT Model Optimizer or any other 3rd party quantization library.
+TensorRT-RTX works with quantized ONNX models exported by TensorRT Model Optimizer or any other third-party quantization library.
 Datatype support is detailed in the Support Matrix.

 Note

-TensorRT-RTX framework integrations with NVIDIA TensorRT-LLM, Torch-TensorRT, TensorFlow-TensorRT, and NVIDIA Triton Inference Server are currently unavailable.
+TensorRT-RTX does not yet support framework integrations with NVIDIA TensorRT-LLM, Torch-TensorRT, TensorFlow-TensorRT, and NVIDIA Triton Inference Server.